openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 A compile-time error occurs if neither produces an appropriate expression type.

-The form of an expression and the kind of its context indicate what rules apply to determine whether that expression is non-standalone, and what such an expression’s type and compatibility are in a particular context.
-The target type can influence not only the expression type but, in some cases, also the expression’s runtime behavior in order to produce an appropriate type of a value.
+The form of an expression, and the kind of its context indicate what rules apply to determine whether that expression is non-standalone, and what the type and compatibility of that expression are in a particular context.
+The *target type* can influence not only the type of the  expression but, in some cases, also its runtime behavior in order to produce an appropriate type of a value.

-The rules that determine whether a target type allows an implicit conversion vary for different kinds of context and expression types, and for one particular case of the constant expression value (see :ref:`Constant Expressions`).
+The rules that determine whether a *target type* allows an implicit conversion vary for different kinds of contexts and types of expressions, and, in one particular case, of the constant expression value (see :ref:`Constant Expressions`).

 The conversion from type *S* to type *T* causes a type *S* expression to be treated as a type *T* expression at compile time.

 Some cases of conversion can require a runtime action to check the conversion validity, or to translate the runtime expression value into a form that is appropriate for the new type *T*.

 .. index::